brianmmaina/QuantSnap/README.md

 # AI Daily Draft - Stock Rankings

 A data-driven stock ranking application powered by quantitative factors and AI analysis.
-Built with Python, FastAPI, PostgreSQL, and Streamlit.
-Following the basketball scout pattern with clean data processing and API-first design.
+Built with Python, FastAPI, and Streamlit with clean data processing and API-first design.

 ## Features